sdiehl/wiwinwlh/slideshow.md

   (K g) .
 (K f) = K (f >=> g)
 ```

-The monad laws state in terms of the Kleisli category of a monad ``m`` are:
+The monad laws stated in terms of the Kleisli category of a monad ``m`` are:

 ```haskell
 (f >=> g) >=> h ≡ f >=> (g >=> h)